 Practice and research show that starting school is a significant milestone for children and their families.
 Educational transitions bring new routines and challenges, and can impact a child’s future approach to their education journey.
 There are many tips to support children experiencing transition so it helps to explore and identify the best approach for your family.

-Parents and schools can collaborate to support transitions.
-By creating and building connections between home, care, preschool and school through good communication and respectful relationships, children can link more easily between settings.
+Parents and schools can collaborate to support transitions through good communication and respectful relationships.

 Preparation including friendships, positivity, wellbeing and reading with children were highlighted for happy transitions.